 Wheelabrator was the fifth-largest emitter of nitrogen oxides in Maryland in 2016, and is only one of several sources of NOx pollution in the state.
 The largest source of NOx in Maryland in 2016 was the Lehigh Cement plant in Carroll County (2,700 tons).
 Unlike Wheelabrator, the emissions rules for other facilities currently are not up for renewal by MDE.
 Until the end of 2018, the standards affecting Wheelabrator, referred to as NOx RACT (for Reasonably Available Control Technology Limits for Nitrogen Oxides Emissions from Large Municipal Waste Combusters), hadn't been revised in over 20 years.

-The new regulation requires the reduction of NOx emissions at Wheelabrator to 150 parts per million for a 24-hour average with an effective date of May 1, 2019.
-This limit is consistent with similar requirements for large municipal waste combustors in Mid-Atlantic and New England states.
-A further reduction to 145 parts per million would go into effect on May 1, 2020.
+The new regulation requires the reduction of NOx emissions at Wheelabrator to 145-150 parts per million for a 24-hour average and went into effect May 2020.

-Wheelabrator must submit a study to the department no later than Jan.
-1, 2020 describing its options for implementing additional NOx emissions reductions.
-This will be used to set future NOx limits in 2022.
+Wheelabrator submitted a draft plan to the department describing its options for implementing additional NOx emissions reductions.